This note is a kind of improvement over its earlier version at muwlgr.dreamwidth.org/48219.html .

 Later update: I moved most scripts into my GitHub repository to avoid repelling the reader with vast code blankets.

-So, what is left for you to do now, is :
+So, what is left to do now, is :

 Now type